jdx-code/jdx-code/README.md

 ### Hello folx, I'm Jyotirmoy Das <JD>👋

-- 🌱 Im currently learning Advanced Javascript, ReactJS, Tailwind CSS and more Front-End stuff.
+- 🌱 I'm currently learning Advanced Javascript, ReactJS, Tailwind CSS and more Front-End stuff.
 - 👯 I’m looking to collaborate with passionate developers (like YOU).
 - 💬 I love discussions that are about Programming, Life and Philosophy.
 - 📫 Mail me : jyotirmoydas12@gmail.com